ymatsunaga/mdtoolbox-doc/introduction.rst

    :alt: introduction01
    :align: center

-In addition to the original m-files, MEX-files are prepared for core functions to accelerate the performance.
+In addition to the m-files, MEX-files are prepared for core functions to accelerate the performance.
 **We strongly recommend to use these MEX-files for reasonable performance**.
 To use MEX-files, the user needs to compile the files in advance.